 It's smartwatches that have seen one of the biggest fashion influences however.
-The smartwatch and wearable market has boomed over the last couple of years and all sorts of companies are jumping on the bandwagon, from Tag Heuer to Guess, all after a slice of the smartwatch pie.
+Several companies are jumping on the bandwagon, from Tag Heuer and Guess, to Michael Kors and Emporio Armani, all after a slice of the smartwatch pie.

 The Apple Watch could easily be considered one of the most fashion-conscious smartwatches around.
-It is well built and it looks great on, but more importantly, it comes in two sizes and there are 50 models to choose from, and that's before you start mixing and matching.
+It is well built and it looks great on, but more importantly, it comes in two sizes and there are over 30 models to choose from, and that's before you start mixing and matching.

 The Hermès collaboration takes the style element of the Apple Watch one step further but you can create a great look with the other models too.
 You get most of the tech you'd expect from a smartwatch with this device and with so many strap options and body colours available, there is bound to be one to suit various outfits.

 Read the full review: Apple Watch Series 2 review

 The Tag Heuer Connected launched in 2015, followed by the Connected Modular 45 model in March 2017.
 They are two of the most expensive smartwatches out there, but for those after a watch first, smartwatch second, they are both excellent options, especially in terms of the Modular 45.